uslearen/uslearen.github.io/index.md

 The mapping of those runes and the runes themselves are intended for practical use and as such workability has been prioritised over historical accuracy.
 You can read more about this in the Development section.
 This font is free to use, both privately and commercially based on the [SIL Open Font License](https://openfontlicense.org/), a requirement as it itself is based on the [Noto Project](https://github.com/notofonts).

-I have created a program that creates the appropiated kerning (spacing between each letter), but certain combinations may still look a bit strange.
-You may need to adjust that in your editor.
+The kerning tables (spacing between each letter) have been programmatically defined, they should be serviceable for standard text.
+Though if you do any graphic design with these, you probably want to nudge them to your preference, like you would do for any font type.

 ## Download